Ocean freight (FCL & LCL)

 Freight Forwarding

-Eztrans Logistics manages the full China-to-Canada logistics chain: ocean freight, air freight, customs clearance, Vancouver transloading, and inland delivery across Canada.
+Eztrans Logistics manages the full logistics chain for shipping from China to Canada: ocean freight, air freight, customs clearance, Vancouver transloading, and inland delivery across Canada.

 Shipping from China to Canada typically takes 12–35 days by ocean freight or 2–5 days by air freight.
 Most cargo enters Canada through Vancouver or Prince Rupert, then moves inland by rail or truck.
 Eztrans coordinates the complete move from Chinese factory to Canadian warehouse.